-Autism Advisor
+Autism Adviser

-Every school has an Autism Advisor who is an established member of the school teaching staff and who has been provided with training and ongoing support from a multi-agency team - led by an educational psychologist and a quality improvement officer.
-Every Autism Advisor is guided by a process of collaborative practitioner enquiry, which allows the school to develop the role of their Autism Advisor in response to the needs of their school context.
-Every Autism Advisor will be able to signpost colleagues to resources and sources of supports.
-While every establishment will use their Autism Advisor differently, the role of the Autism Advisor at Clober may include facilitating staff training, providing support to parents/carers; planning for Autism Awareness Week and supporting individual staff members.
+Every establishment has an Autism Adviser who is an established member of the school teaching team and who has been provided with training and ongoing support from a multiagency team - led by an educational psychologist and a quality improvement officer.
+Every Autism Adviser is guided by a process of collaborative practitioner enquiry, which allows the school to develop the role of their Autism Adviser in response to the needs of their school context.
+Every Autism Adviser will be able to signpost colleagues to resources and sources of supports.
+While every establishment will use their Autism Adviser differently, the role of the Autism Adviser may include facilitating staff training within their school, supporting communication to parents/carers; planning for establishments' Autism Awareness Week; running a parents/carers' support group and supporting individual staff members using existing school structures (e.g. Pupil Support Group).
+The Autism Adviser at Clober Primary is Mrs Law, DHT.